--- When Brad Pitt was nominated for a best supporting actor Oscar on Monday morning, many wondered whether the actor had ever won in an acting category before.
+-- When Brad Pitt was nominated for a best supporting actor Oscar this year, many wondered whether the actor had ever won in an acting category before.

 In 2014, Pitt picked up a best picture win for "12 Years a Slave," a film he produced, but he has never won an individual award, despite nominations for his roles in "12 Monkeys," "The Curious Case of Benjamin Button" and "Moneyball."
 This year, he'll have another chance, as he was nominated for best supporting actor for his work on "Once Upon a Time in Hollywood."